GenesisVision/gv-api-web/docs/InvestorApi.md

 # **v10InvestorFundsByIdInvestByAmountPost**
 > v10InvestorFundsByIdInvestByAmountPost(id, amount, authorization, opts)

-Investing into the fund  Invest in GVT if currency is empty
+Investing into the fund.
+Invest in GVT if currency is empty

 ### Example
 ```javascript